Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Let’s delve into more details.

 Launching a business involves a huge investment of time, effort, and, perhaps most crucially, money.
-The bulk of the expenses that can be met by startup business loans fall into these categories:
+The bulk of the expenses that can be met by business loans for SME fall into these categories:

 For most businesses, their initial launch is the most expensive stage.
 However, ongoing expenses can also skyrocket, especially when the economy is doing poorly.

 An SME working capital loan can function as a stop-gap measure when there are cash flow issues, for example, when you have to pay suppliers but your customers haven’t paid you.
-It also solve these issues by covering:
+It also solves a variety of issues by covering:

-Every entrepreneur wants the best business loans with low interest rates, but it can be a challenge to find the right one.
-Currently, business owners in Singapore have six viable funding options for fast unsecured business loans.
+Every entrepreneur wants the best business loan in Singapore with low interest rates, but it can be a challenge to find the right one.
+Currently, business owners in Singapore have six viable funding options for fast, unsecured business loans.

-Our government has always been very supportive of small businesses and that is evident from its range of services for SMEs.
-There are seven financial schemes under the umbrella of the Enterprise Finance Scheme (EFS) currently available to eligible businesses.
+Our government has always been very supportive of small businesses and that is evident from its range of support for SMEs.
+There are several financial schemes under the umbrella of the Enterprise Finance Scheme (EFS) currently available to eligible businesses.

 EFS loans are available to all businesses based in Singapore that are at least 30% owned by Singaporeans and PRs.
 There is enhanced support for ‘young businesses’, defined as those operating for five years or less.

-Companies like Validus, MoolahSense, and Aspire have taken the lead in this relatively new niche.
+Companies like Validus and Infund have taken the lead in this relatively new niche.
 They generally take a laid back approach to eligibility if you can show that you are registered with ACRA.

 Another advantage of using these platforms is that they also act as a networking node, bringing in investors who want to finance companies that inspire them by becoming their angel investors.
 The flip side is that business owners, like yourself, may have to give up a stake in your company if you want an angel investor.
 These platforms offer both secured and unsecured loans.